petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/actions/using-manual-actions.md

 </button>
 ```

-### Mapping Buttons to Object Actions
+### Mapping Out-of-the-box Buttons to Object Actions

 * [Create a Page](../../../../site-building/creating-pages.md).

-* Add a *Button* to your layout.
+* Add an out-of-the-box *Button* to your layout.
 See [Adding Elements to Content Pages](../../using-content-pages/adding-elements-to-content-pages.md) to learn how to edit a content page.

 * Click on the *Button* once.
 In the Parent Configuration menu, under Button Options, select *Action* as the type.
 This configuration allows you to map actions to the button.